 Jackson Dearborn Partners was one of the first groups in the country to launch, fulfill, and deploy an Opportunity Zone Fund.
 The $10M Campustown Opportunity Zone Fund I was oversubscribed in June 2019 and fully deployed by August 2019.
-JDP is actively raising capital for new Opportunity Zone funds and individual projects.
+JDP is actively raising capital for new Opportunity Zone funds and individual projects, more details on the Investment Opportunities page.

 What are they?